sekaha/DDAKO/README.md

 ## Overview

 Traditional keyboard layouts like QWERTY were not designed with modern typing efficiency or robust ergonomic principles in mind.
-DDAKO addresses this by:
+More modern attempts seldom use robust statistical modeling and instead rely on qualitative observations and personal preference to inform alternative layout creation, DDAKO addresses this by:

 -   Analyzing large-scale empirical typing data (136M Keystrokes dataset) and extensive text corpora (iWeb corpus).
 -   Developing a quantitative objective function to predict typing time based on key placement, finger dexterity, and character/n-gram frequency.